 I REALLY enjoyed this fan-like string!
 What amazes me about classic Zentangle is that it's like the famous box of chocolates, you never know what you're going to get in the end.
 I started with Mooka3D (a 3-dimensional version of Maria's Mooka), and continued adding fragments and tangles, working my way down.
 Fragments from the Zentangle Primer are: H1, U3, Y5 and a triangular L12.
 I also used Betweed and Flukes as fragments, both tangles by Zentangle HQ.

-Here is the final picture, created over a 3.5inch square Zentangle tile.
+Here is the final picture again, made over a 3.5 inch Zentangle tile:

 The beauty of using an old pen is that you can product SUPER fine hatching the final shading.
 The hatching really takes a long time, but it is so relaxing, lots of Zen flow there.
 And after that, shading with the graphite pencil was quite minimal, just to darken certain corners.

-If you like this drawing with a fan-like string and old-pen hatching and would like to see a lesson on this topic, send me a note here.
+If you like this drawing with a fan-like string and old-pen hatching and would like to learn more, check out this lesson at the Shop.